Health and Longevity Course for Dogs Chapter 6

 It took me several years of studying and searching for the right technology to find a patented vitamin manufacturing process.

 In this process, vitamins are cultured on probiotic media and incorporated in the bio-protein of the probiotic mass.
-The body understands how to process whole food vitamins and that is why naturally-cultured vitamins DO NOT cause stomach upsets and overheating, unlike synthetically made vitamins.
+The body understands how to process whole food vitamins and that is why naturally-cultured vitamins DO NOT cause stomach upsets and overheating, unlike their synthetic counterparts.
 The body knows how to process food-based nutrients and vitamins.

 When I worked on the SoulFood formula, I added some other important ingredients, in addition to naturally-grown vitamins, to prevent the most common medical problems that dogs suffer from.
 I added certified organic asparagus to protect the kidneys, organic dandelion root to support the liver and organic turmeric to reduce inflammation and prevent cancer.

-I am writing this article because I can't stop being excited about the changes others see in their dogs and the testimonials they write.
-At the time of writing this article, my dog Skai is 15-years-old.
-Every day, I look at him and shake my head at how good he is doing.
+I am writing this article because I can't stop being excited about the changes others are seeing in their dogs and the testimonials they write.

 Sharing good things in life feels right.
 Artists, nurses, scientists, farmers or engineers – every profession shares something.

-Of course, I am happy to see Skai doing well, but not sharing what I have learned about vitamins and nutrition would feel completely wrong.
+Not sharing what I've learned about vitamins and nutrition would feel completely wrong.
 Wouldn't you share a delicious chocolate bar or an experience with your friend?

 If you want to read about the changes in dogs after they start getting SoulFood, you can click here.

 Did you know this is only one article from our free Holistic Health & Longevity Course?
 Check out the entire course...

 To read the entire Holistic Health and Longevity Course for Dogs click on the links below.